 Just a few months later, on September 16, 1997, Apple named Jobs interim CEO.
 This title quickly became shortened to iCEO, which makes Jobs’ role the first “i” release, predating even the iMac G3.
 Early the next year, Apple became profitable again.

-Were you an Apple fan at the time?
-If so, what was your reaction to the return of Jobs?
+Were you an Apple fan when Jobs returned on this day in 1997?
+If so, what was your reaction to his coming back to the company he co-founded?
 Let us know your thoughts in the comments below.